w99910/wazeloquent/README.md

 This package is develped bc of my future flutter projects and it has only small features for now.
 I am planning to implement `relationship` features in future.
 <br>
-I would be really glad if this package helps you.
-Cheers.
+I would be really happy if this package helps you.
+Cheers 🎉🎉